Netter's Surgical Anatomy Review P.R.N. app for iPhone and iPad

 Dilute Netters with little added functionality/info

 It is better and cheaper to just load a PDF of Netters onto your phone, which seems to be what the creators did anyway, the only difference being the addition of severely lacking lists of terminology.
-Also, poor functionality.

 Write review